|Type||May be malware or a PUP|

 To identify and eradicate all files and registry values associated with updater.exe, you can check in the Windows Registry for any changed settings or locate any updater.exe files.
 We also reccomend to follow the step-by-step removal manual below as well.
 However for best results, we recommend downloading advanced malware protection program that will automatically detect anything out of the ordinary and terminate it from your computer.

 Spy Hunter scanner will only detect the threat.
 If you want the threat to be automatically removed, you need to purchase the full version of the anti-malware tool.Find Out More About SpyHunter Anti-Malware Tool / How to Uninstall SpyHunter

 - Guide 1: How to Remove Updater.exe from Windows.

-- Guide 2: Get rid of Updater.exe from Mac OS X.
+- Guide 2: Get rid of Updater.exe on Mac OS X.

-- Guide 3: Remove Updater.exe from Google Chrome.
+- Guide 3: Remove Updater.exe in Google Chrome.

 - Guide 4: Erase Updater.exe from Mozilla Firefox.

 - Guide 5: Uninstall Updater.exe from Microsoft Edge.